-Frontotemporal dementia (FTD) or frontotemporal degenerations refers to a group of disorders caused by progressive nerve cell loss in the brain's frontal lobes (the areas behind your forehead) or its temporal lobes (the regions behind your ears).
+Frontotemporal dementia (FTD) or frontotemporal degeneration refers to a group of disorders caused by progressive nerve cell loss in the brain's frontal lobes (the areas behind your forehead) or its temporal lobes (the regions behind your ears).

 About frontotemporal dementia

-There are a number of different diseases that cause frontotemporal degenerations.
+There are a number of different diseases that cause frontotemporal degeneration.
 The two most prominent are 1) a group of brain disorders involving the protein tau and 2) a group of brain disorders involving the protein called TDP43.
 For reasons that are not yet known, these two groups have a preference for the frontal and temporal lobes that cause dementia.

 Learn more: Frontotemporal Disorders: Information for Patients, Families, and Caregivers (PDF)